 Who would think you can remove silver tarnish or dried paint overspray?
 According to the list above, if you clean your bathroom mirrors with them, you will stop them fogging up.

 If you clean the tops of your boards with Magic Erasers it can apparently repel future dust.
-Give it a try!
+Be sure to give it a try.

 You can remove the tar on your car, scuffs on floorboards and even your tennis shoes.

-You can polish up your gold jewellery, remove soap scum and they are great for cleaning your microwave.
+You can polish up your gold jewelry, remove soap scum and they are great for cleaning your microwave.